Updated On : October 10, 2022

 Illustrations -

-(b) The question is, whether A committed a crime.
-The circumstances are such that the crime must have been committed either by A, B, C, or D.
+(b) The question is whether A committed a crime.
+The circumstances are such that the crime must have been committed by A, B, C, or D.

-Every fact which shows that the crime could have been committed by no one else and that it was not committed by either B, C, or D is relevant.
+Every fact that shows that the crime could have been committed by no one else and that it was not committed by either B, C, or D is relevant.

 8. In suits for damages, facts tending to enable Court to determine the amount are relevant.

-In suits in which damages are claimed, any fact which will enable the Court to determine the amount of damages that ought to be awarded is relevant.
+In suits in which damages are claimed, any fact enabling the Court to determine the amount of damages that ought to be awarded is relevant.

 9. Facts relevant when right or custom is in question.